travis-ci/docs-travis-ci-com/user/languages/java.md

       - openjdk6

 > Note that testing against multiple Java versions is not supported on OSX.

-To test against OpenJDK 7 and Oracle JDK 7:

-    jdk:
-      - openjdk7
-      - oraclejdk7

 Travis CI provides OpenJDK 6, OpenJDK 7, Oracle JDK 7, and Oracle JDK 8.
 Sun JDK 6 is not provided, because it is EOL as of November 2012.